 Mr. Lyerla is co-chair of the firm’s Patent Litigation and Counseling Practice and a member of the Antitrust and Competition Law Practice.
 He is a counselor and trusted advisor to his clients concerning competition and intellectual property disputes.
 But he is best known for representing clients in patent and trade secret litigation.

 Mr. Lyerla is respected in his field.
-He has been recognized by Chambers USA, where he has been described as "enormously, enormously talented," “a brilliant strategist.”
+He has been recognized by Chambers USA, where he has been described as “enormously, enormously talented” and “a brilliant strategist.”
 In the most recent edition of Chambers USA, Mr. Lyerla is described as having a “very strong reputation” and being a “very sophisticated and effective patent litigator.”
 Regularly engaged by life sciences companies, he is also adept counsel for misappropriation of trade secrets claims.
 He is included in The Best Lawyers in America - 2014-present (Litigation-Intellectual Property).The IAM Patent 1000 (2014) describes Mr. Lyerla: “Lyerla commands attention and respect in the courtroom and is great at reading judges.
 He can take over cases that have gone south and resuscitate them.”
 He has been selected as a Super Lawyer in Illinois repeatedly, including as one of the top 100 lawyers in Illinois multiple times.
 He has been selected as a member of the Leading Lawyer network for intellectual property litigation.
 He is regularly listed in Who’s Who in the World, Who’s Who in America and Who’s Who in the Law.
 Mr. Lyerla is Martindale AV Preeminent rated, Martindale-Hubbell's highest peer recognition for ethical standards and legal ability.